-The programme delivers research and coursework degree programmes in cultural policy and leadership, strategic planning in the arts, fundraising and audience development among others.
-The programme also partners with arts based organisations to do research relevant to the sector, such as Samro & Concerts SA, the National Arts Council and Business and Arts SA.
+Joffe is currently the Head of Department: Cultural Policy and Management.
+The programme delivers research and coursework degree programmes in cultural policy and leadership, cultural entrepreneurship, creativity, culture and the economy, strategic planning in the arts, fundraising, marketing and audience development, among others.
+The programme also partners with arts based organisations to do research relevant to the sector, such as Samro & Concerts SA, the Goethe Institute, the National Arts Council (NAC) and Business and Arts SA (BASA).

-Between 1998 and 2015, Avril was the Director of Creativity Avril Joffe (CAF), which concentrated on policy, research, education & training on cultural policy, human resource strategies, creative industries, entrepreneurship and management.
-The core of CAF’s work involved developing creative solutions to value chain blockages, urban development, and local and regional economic development with a particular focus on the cultural economy including the cultural and creative industries.
+She is an economic sociologist with degrees in Economics (BA), Industrial Sociology (BA Honours) both obtained from the University of Witwatersrand, and in development studies (MPhil) from the Institute of Development Studies, University of Sussex, England.
+She has recently completed her PG Diploma in Higher Education (Wits).
+Between 1998 and 2015, she was the Director of Creativityavriljoffe (CAJ), which concentrated on policy, research, education & training on cultural policy, human resource strategies, creative industries, entrepreneurship and management.
+The core focus of the programme involved developing creative solutions to value chain blockages, urban development, and local and regional economic development with a particular focus on the cultural economy including the cultural and creative industries.